maglietti/explore-ai3/guides/ai3-persistent-storage/ignite3-persistence-guide.md

 SELECT a.Name as Artist, al.Title as Album, t.Name as Track FROM Track t
 JOIN Album al ON t.AlbumId = al.AlbumId
-JOIN Artist a ON al.ArtistId = a.ArtistId;
+JOIN Artist a ON al.ArtistId = a.ArtistId
+WHERE t.AlbumId = 1;
 ```

 Exit the SQL CLI and restart the containers: